firstbatchxyz/dria-blog/docs/how-to/tasks.md

 ---
 categories:
-- Workflows
+- Applied AI
-description: Explore tasks in the Dria network, focusing on execution, model selection, and asynchronous workflows for efficient processing.
+description: Discover how tasks work in the Dria network, including their lifecycle, asynchronous execution, and model selection for efficient processing.
 tags:
-- Dria Network
+- DriaNetwork
-- Asynchronous Execution
+- Tasks
-- Task Management
+- AsynchronousExecution
-- Model Selection
+- ModelSelection
-- P2P Computing
+- AIWorkflows
 ---

 # Tasks